ENCCS/julia-for-hpda/content/setup.rst

 Installing packages
 ===================

-A number of Julia packages is used in this lesson.
+A number of Julia packages are used in this lesson.
 These can be installed on-the-fly during a workshop, but you can also follow the instructions below to install all packages in your global Julia environment.